HakierGrzonzo/mma/README.md

 ## Features:

 - Individual comics are merged into series
+    - series recognition based on a custom grammar!
 - A sortable list of comics
 - OCR in alt text
 - Automatic update via scheduled jobs